1. PLOT - the story line; a unified, progressive pattern of action or events in a story

 15. RISING ACTION - events that build up the plot and lead to the climax

-16. CLIMAX - (the turning point) - the critical point in the story which changes the course of events; the point in the story where the main character faces a crisis and must make a crucial decision that will effect the outcome of the story.
+the point in the story where the main character faces a crisis and must make a crucial decision that will effect the outcome

 17. FALLING ACTION - events that unwind the plot and lead to resolving the conflict